 The Champions of Change Award recognises and celebrates unsung heroes of the hospitality sector who are driving meaningful action and creating blueprints for a better world.

 Part of the forthcoming The World’s 50 Best Restaurants 2022 programme, sponsored by S.Pellegrino & Acqua Panna, Champions of Change forms a key pillar in the evolving 50 Best for Recovery initiative.
 After being introduced in July 2021 in response to the sector rebuilding and remodelling itself after a challenging 18 months, the award returns this year to support the powerful work of individuals effecting positive change.

-Part of The World’s 50 Best Restaurants 2021 awards programme, sponsored by S.Pellegrino & Acqua Panna, Champions of Change forms a key pillar in our evolving ‘50 Best for Recovery’ initiative.
-A substantial donation will be made to each of the winners’ causes from the 50 Best Recovery Fund, allowing the recipients to continue building their initiatives and supporting long-term progress in the restaurant and food sphere.
+A substantial donation will be made to each of the winner’s causes, allowing the recipients to continue building their initiatives and supporting long-term progress in the restaurant and food sphere.

 After moving to Germany at the age of 13, Dieuveil Malonga returned to his native Congo in his twenties and immediately became inspired by the young people he met.
 The budding chef was travelling across the continent to research and refine his concept for Afro-fusion cuisine, but what he witnessed on his journey changed the course of his life.
 Driven to assist with the problems that he saw aspiring cooks face, Malonga created Chefs in Africa in 2016.
 The ground-breaking online platform helps cooks overcome barriers such as discrimination and lack of training, employment and equipment, and already counts more than 4,000 members.